 What is the use of the .bashrc file?

 The most common use of the .bashrc file is to set up custom environment variables for different users.
-It helps a user set up their preferences for the bash shell.
+It helps a user set up their preferences for the shell.

 Being a shell script, the .bashrc file can be used to do virtually anything that a user is allowed to do.

-Being invoked as soon as the bash shell is opened in the interactive mode, the .bashrc file can be used to set up custom commands for your personal use.
+Being invoked as soon as the shell is opened in the interactive mode, the .bashrc file can be used to set up custom commands for your personal use.

 Further, you can set up aliases for your bash session.
 It can limit the length of shell history as well.
 Essentially, by editing the .bashrc file using any text editor, a user can set system parameters and create environment variables in a way where their customizations will be available in every future session.